Host a Terraria Server on Your Linode

 sudo useradd -r -m -d /srv/terraria terraria

-The options given below will automatically create and serve
+Create a new server configuration file for yourself.
+The options below will automatically create and serve

 MyWorldwhen the game server starts up.
 Note that you should change